The New Edition Story: Ratings

+Critical

-CriticalThe New Edition Story has garnered positive reviews from critics.
+The New Edition Story has garnered positive reviews from critics.
 On Metacritic, the series holds a score of 76 out of 100.
 It currently has a 100% rating, with an average score of 7.2/10 on Rotten Tomatoes, along with the consensus being, "The New Edition Story colorfully showcases its subjects with honesty and clarity while offering an entertainingly paced overview that leaves room for plenty of the group's greatest hits".
 The film received rave reviews for the child actors who portrayed younger versions of New Edition in the first part of the series.
 Sylvia Obell of BuzzFeed praised the casting as "absolute perfection" and rated it an A+.
 Obell compared the film to another iconic television miniseries -- "it is on its way to being the best black TV biopic since The Jacksons: An American Dream" which aired on ABC in 1992.
 The most talked about similarities is the uncanny "jawdropping" striking resemblance of the young Bobby Brown, portrayed by Tyler Marcel Williams, who nailed the looks, demeanor and Bobby's most iconic "body roll".
 Also another uncanny resemblance were of the vocals of the young Ralph Tresvant, portrayed by Jahi Di'Allo Winston.
 For viewers, hearing his first lead solo appearance in the film singing "Candy Girl" gave chills for nailing every note.
 Trey Mangum of Blavity said that BET "outdid" themselves, saying "With the warm reception and open arms that the world received The New Edition Story with, is clear that this story needed to be told, and this was the perfect time."
 Mangum complimented the "spot-on" casting of both the young and adult casts, as well as the fact both casts recorded their own vocals, a rarity for musical biopics.

 During an interview with Bell Biv DeVoe on the radio show, The Breakfast Club, co-host Angela Yee described the casting for the film as "fantastic."
 Michael Bivins praised Algee Smith's portrayal of Tresvant and said he was "real nice, sliding into the most difficult spot."
 In another interview, Ricky Bell along with Bivins praised Elijah Kelley for his portrayal of Ricky in the film.
 Bell further praised young actor Caleb McLaughlin for his portrayal as well.

 Broadcast

 In June 2018, it was announced that The New Edition Story will stream on Hulu.

+The miniseries is currently available for streaming through Paramount+ and BET+.